Dynamics of spin relaxation in nonequilibrium magnetic nanojunctions: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/467-1 FUGG (JUSTUS cluster).
-R.S. and M.T. acknowledge support by DFG RTG 2717.
+R.S. and M.T. acknowledge support by DFG-funded Research Training Group DynCAM (Grant No. RTG 2717).
 M.\v{Z}. acknowledges support by the Czech Science Foundation via Project No. 22-22419S.